 - How can I flip my baby when it’s breech?

 This is just for educational purposes, it is not medical advice.
-Please ask your doctor any questions you have.
-I am not a doctor.

 What is breech baby?